Well-posedness for mean-field evolutions arising in superconductivity: Uniqueness

 \section{Uniqueness}

-We finally turn to the uniqueness results stated in Theorem~\ref{th:mainunique}.
-On the one hand, using similar energy arguments as in the proof of Lemma~\ref{lem:aprioriest}, in the spirit of~\cite[Appendix~B]{Serfaty-15}, we prove a general weak-strong uniqueness principle (which only holds in a weaker form in the degenerate case $\lambda=0$).
-In the incompressible case~\eqref{eq:limeqn1}, we further prove uniqueness in the class of bounded vorticity, based on transport type arguments and on the Loeper inequality~\cite{Loeper-06} (see also~\cite{S-Vazquez-14}), while these tools are no longer available in the compressible case.
+We turn to the uniqueness results stated in Theorem~\ref{th:mainunique}.
+Using similar energy arguments as in the proof of Lemma~\ref{lem:aprioriest}, in the spirit of~\cite[Appendix~B]{Serfaty-15}, we prove a general weak-strong uniqueness principle.
+Note that in the degenerate case $\lambda=0$ an additional term needs to be added to the usual energy, in link with the fact that $\omega$ and $v$ are then on an equal footing with regard to regularity.
+In the incompressible case, we further prove uniqueness in the class of bounded vorticity, based on transport arguments à la Loeper~\cite{Loeper-06} (see also~\cite{Serfaty-Vazquez-14}), but these tools are not available in the compressible case.